International Retailing Education and Training

 Synergy across programs and centers

 The Miller Retail Center will take part in developing future leaders in business developments between Florida and Brazil.
-This initiative starts with a meeting of major programs and centers to share interests and resources related to Brazil programs and business development: the Miller Retail Center, the Center for International Business Education and Research (CIBER), the Center for Entrepreneurship & Innovation (CEI), and the Center for the Latin American Studies, Bureau of Economic and Business Research (BEBR), Master of International Business (MIB), and the Undergraduate International Study.
+This initiative starts with a meeting of major programs and centers to share interests and resources related to Brazil programs and business development: the Miller Retail Center, the Entrepreneurship & Innovation Center (CEI), and the Center for the Latin American Studies, Bureau of Economic and Business Research (BEBR), Master of International Business (MIB), and the Undergraduate International Study.
 Further collaboration will be sought out.
 The Portuguese language will be advantageous for people who pursue business opportunities in Brazil and Florida.
 To learn about a graduate certificate in Latin American Studies and language program, please visit the Center for Latin American Studies Graduate Programs page.

 U.S. Study Tour for Brazilian Supermarket Executives